Further Journeys to the Emotional Frontier Within

 people.
 It was terrifying.

-When I first became willing to start dealing with the emotions it felt
+When I first became willing to start dealing with the emotions

-I was led by my Spiritual guidance to safe places to start learning how
+But I was led by my Spiritual guidance to safe places to start learning how

 to do the grieving and safe people to do it with.

 Doing that grieving is overwhelming terrifying and painful.
-It

-is also the gateway to Spiritual Awakening.
+It is also the gateway to Spiritual Awakening.
 It leads to empowerment,

 freedom, and inner peace.
 Releasing that grief energy allows us to